pstoute/clean-testimonials/readme.txt

 * Categorize Testimonials any way you see fit and display those categories wherever you like.
 * Creates a Testimonial Widget which allows you to display your testimonials in sidebar or widgetized areas.
 * Display random testimonials using either a shortcode or the built-in widget.
+* Ships with CAPTCHA support, but you can turn it off if you like
 * Allows your visitors to upload a thumbnail with their testimonial.
 * Allows your visitors to choose whether their contact details are displayed with their testimonials.
 * Allows powerful customizations for developers.
+* Setup for translation, so if you're a translator, get translating!
 * Supports **WP-Paginate** if installed.

 **Please Note:** Although any output Clean Testimonials generates is well structured, no styling is shipped out of the box.
 This means it is up to your theme to decide how the output will be styled.